 Where it all began

 I was born near Milan, Italy, at the beginning of the 80’s in a fully analogue world.
 A world with no internet, no cell phones, no mp3s and no digital cameras.
 Some Social Scientists call the people born in those years the Last of the Innocents.
 I am allegedly part of a generation who still recalls “empty yawning hours and days of nothing much at all”.
 The last generation who still experienced how it is “to be truly alone with their thoughts”.
 WOW.
 I do in fact remember talking and playing with my friends for hours, without the distractions and interruptions that portable devices bring along.
-You know, all those calls, texts, notifications, sounds, snapshots, apps and filters…
+You know, all those texts, notifications, sounds, snapshots, apps…

 I was born in a time when pictures needed days, if not weeks to materialize themselves.
 A time during which photography wasn’t immediate as it is today.
 How can I forget the excitement I felt when I was picking up the prints from the local photographer?
 Or the disappointment that rose when realizing that picture you have patiently been waiting for was completely out of focus?

 My relationship with photography started way before I had my first camera in the hands, though.
 It probably started when my parents brought me and my siblings to visit museums and archeological sites during our holidays.
 Long and slow vacations that we usually spent in our caravan driving around Italy and Europe.
 Only now I am aware of how highly educational and how pivotal those holidays would be for my future.
 I am extremely grateful and thankful to my family for opening my eyes and enlightening me with such beauty.